8 Biblical Reasons to Stand with Israel Today

 Perhaps the most pointed statement regarding the importance of the Jews is from the lips of our Lord and Savior Himself.
 In His conversation with the Samaritan woman, recorded in John 4:1-26, Jesus is very definitive: “Salvation is of the Jews” (v.
 22).

-With these words He categorically points to the pathway by which the entirety of God’s program of redemption was brought to earth and now is present in His Person.
+With these words He categorically points to the pathway which brings to earth the entirety of God’s program of redemption.
+His Person’s presence becomes this ultimate path.

 Further, the church at its inception was virtually entirely Jewish.
 And it remained so until the gospel began to spread.
 Ultimately the gospel spread to Antioch, where the first Gentile congregation began.
 From there, the gospel spread into all the world.